coincar-sim/lanelet2_interface_ros/README.md

 //... do other stuff or put this e.g. in a message callback if(mapFuture.valid()) {
-    // map has finally arrived, retrive it lanelet::LaneletMapConstPtr mapPtr = mapFuture.get();
+    // map has finally arrived, retrieve it lanelet::LaneletMapConstPtr mapPtr = mapFuture.get();
 }
 ```